 In some cases, giving a full listing presentation just isn't necessary.
 If you sense that someone is ready to list with you, try an alternative I like to call the two-sentence close.

 If the homeowners aren't interviewing anyone else and they've made comments about working with you prior to the appointment or when you were looking at the home, they might be anxious to get started.

-So, you can ask two questions before you pull out your tablet or laptop, whatever it is that you use for your listing presentation, and see what they have to say.
-If they say yes, just list the home!
+All you have to do is ask two questions before you pull out your tablet or laptop — whatever you use for your listing presentation — and see what they have to say.
+If they say yes, you've got the listing!

 If they say no or that they are interviewing other agents and want to see what you have to say, then continue the listing presentation as planned.

 Here’s what I'd recommend saying before you pull out your listing presentation:

 1. “My goal is to sell your home for the most money possible in a timeframe that is acceptable to you.
 Does that sound good to you?”

 After you say it, wait for an answer.
 Be sure to look them in the eye (but not in an intimidating way).
 If they say yes, move on and list the home.

 If they say yes, you can also use this time to determine their motivation for selling.
 Try asking this: